DataFire/Integrations/integrations/generated/hsbc/README.md

       * items `object`: Benefit Interest Group
         * BenefitItem **required** `object`: Benefit Item
           * BenefitDetail `array`
-            * items `object`: Benefit detail
-              * BenefitDescription `string`: A textual explanation of what the benefit is
-              * BenefitID `string`: Unique benefit identifier per organisation
-              * BenefitName `string`: The name of the benefit
-              * BenefitType `string`: Type that represents the nature of the benefit
-              * BenefitValue `string`: The value or values permissible for a specific benefit for an individual product representing a product characteristic
-              * Counter `integer`: Counter for the criteria (e.g. number of DD)
-              * CriteriaType `array`
-                * items `string` (values: CashDeposit, Deposit, DirectDebit, InitialDeposit, InternetLogon, MobileLogon, RegularDeposit): Criteria that is required in order to be eligible for the Benefit
-              * DefaultToAccounts `boolean`: Is the benefit part of the default account
-              * MaximumCriteria `string`: Maximum amount for the criteria
-              * MinimumCriteria `string`: Minimum amount for the criteria
-              * PromotionEndDate `string`: If the benefit is temporal the end date is when the benefit is no longer applicable
-              * PromotionStartDate `string`: If the benefit is temporal the start date is when the benefit comes into effect
           * DateOfChange `string`: Date of the change if it refers to future terms
           * LengthPromotionalInDays `integer`: Describes the length if only a duration is given instead of a date in days
           * StartPromotionOrFutureTerms `string`: Describes the start date